The palace is famous for having the largest roof unsupported by columns in Europe.

 SHORT HISTORY OF PALAZZO DELLA RAGIONE

 The construction of the palace dates back to 1219, and was intended to house the courts of justice and financial offices of the city, a role it played throughout the Venetian domination, until 1797.

-On August 17, 1756, a tornado devastated the large building, destroying its roof and uncovering it.
-Bartolomeo Ferracina, engineer of the Republic of Venice, best known for the construction of the clock in Piazza San Marco, rebuilt the imposing structure.
+On August 17, 1756, a tornado damaged the building, destroying its roof and uncovering it.

 The courts of justice were transferred from the palace in 1797, and the hall was opened for large popular gatherings, anniversaries and parties.

 ART AND ARCHITECTURE OF PALAZZO DELLA RAGIONE

 The hall on the upper floor of the palace, known as il Salone, measures 81 meters in lenght, 27 meters in width and 27 meters in height.